Methamphetamine: The Most Misunderstood Drug?

 basically

+psycho, where you start seeing things and hearing things.
 One of our listeners, she asked me to call her Tina, started off just taking meth with friends to go dancing on the weekend.

 She'd party all weekend on this big binge and on her way home, sometimes she'd start to see things.

-What would happen is when I was driving home, out of my peripheral vision, I would swear that I saw someone walking up out of the woods and like walking towards the road.
+What would happen is when I was driving home, out of my peripheral vision, I would swear that I saw someone walking walking up out of the woods and like walking towards the road.

 And then, as soon as you shift your vision over and you look directly at them, they're gone because they were never there in the first place.
+But yeah, I saw many shadow people.

 Did you have any other hallucinations?
+Oh, yeah.

-There's a video of me somewhere that a friend took trying to catch bugs.
+There is a video of me somewhere that a friend took trying to catch bugs.

+They were not there.
 There were no bugs there.

+For another listener, we'll call him Theo.
 After he was using meth for a couple of years, when he was high, he would get into this really creepy headspace.

+You know, I couldn't leave the house or drive because I was so paranoid.
 You know, I had like blankets covering all of my windows and I would just like stand there.

 Why?

 Because in my mind, I like knew somebody was out there watching me.
+You know, I don't know who it is.

 Maybe it's the cops or I don't know.
+And I would hear voices.

 And, you know, I would turn my phone off and like turn electronics off because I knew there was like trackers and everything.
+And it was so intense.

-And it was so intense and it was just so dark.
+And it was just so dark.

 Collectively, all of these symptoms, hallucinating, getting paranoid, this is all called meth-associated psychosis.
+And researchers say that it can look indistinguishable from schizophrenia.

 And I called up Jennifer Scheer, a neuroscientist who did her PhD on this at the University of Cape Town in South Africa to find out why it happens.

 And she told me something that most scientists studying meth didn't tell me.
+I love meth.

-Like, I really, really enjoy it.
+I really, really enjoy it.
+Have you tried it?

+Yes, I have.
 I have tried it.

+Like, I totally understand why, like, somebody loves that drug.
 Jen used to go to these dance parties in South Africa and she tried meth a handful of times.

 Did you worry about your brain as you were writing about all this neurotoxicity?
+I mean,

 yeah, there were times where, like, you know, when you get really stuck and you can't think yourself out of a hole, like, oh, maybe I took too much.
+Like, oh, did I f my brain up?

-jen's joking here she was actually never that worried that taking a bit of meth a handful of times would stop her from finishing her thesis largely because of that research that shows the brain can recover anyway we got to talking about why meth can cause psychosis and she told me that some of what's going on here is probably from sleep deprivation meth can keep you up for days if you take enough of it, and that can make you go loopy in all kinds of ways.
+She was actually never that worried that taking a bit of meth a handful of times would stop her from finishing her thesis, largely because of that research that shows the brain can recover.

 So right now you are probably not on meth, and your brain cells are communicating, sending signals to each other in this orchestrated dance that allows you to listen to this podcast and not to think about other stuff swirling around your brain.

+And if you're not communicating properly, the signals get crossed.
 For example, a really important thing that your brain does is that it inhibits or shushes certain signals.

+But meth stops some of that from happening.
 So all of a sudden, you're seeing things and thinking things that you wouldn't normally be.

-can't inhibit them and stop them at a point
+can't inhibit them and stop them at a point.

 everything is allowed to to just